-Meningococcal bacteria are spread by respiratory secretions (coughing or sneezing), but not by saliva, so it cannot be picked up by drinking from the same cup or sharing food.
-The bacteria do not survive more than a few seconds in the environment, so cannot be picked up from surfaces or objects (for example, a pillow) that have been contaminated by the infected person’s respiratory secretions.
+Meningococcal bacteria are spread by respiratory secretions (coughing, sneezing or kissing), but not by saliva, so it cannot be picked up by drinking from the same cup or sharing food.
+The bacteria do not survive more than a few seconds in the environment, so cannot be picked up from surfaces or objects (for example, a table or pillow) that have been contaminated by the infected person’s respiratory secretions.

 The disease is most likely to be spread only to very close contacts, such as people who live in the same household, sexual contacts and children attending the same day care for more than 4 continuous hours.

 Unlike other meningococcal serogroups, invasive disease caused by Men W is more severe.
 People may also experience different symptoms.
 For example, some people may get septic arthritis, severe upper respiratory tract infection such as pneumonia or gastrointestinal symptoms.